marcelolx/chess-game/README.md

 # chess-game
-Simple chess-game using chessboard.js and chess.js api.
+Simple chess-game using chessboard.js and chess.js libraries.